Ableton/ableton.github.io/export/index.md

 their edition, which may result in an error dialog and user frustration.

-### Live Lite distribution

-If you are interested in [Live Lite][live-lite] distribution for your app, please contact Ableton directly via <link-devs@ableton.com>.
-Live Lite distribution is only offered for apps which integrate the Ableton Live Set Export library.

 ## iOS integration

 For iOS apps, simply add the `libALSExportKit.a` library from the `lib` subdirectory of